 Awards

 Jane Goodall’s Roots & Shoots has three overall awards categories.
-The first, general, category gives bronze, silver and gold awards to the best school projects to commend your hard work.
-The second category is the prestigious The Jane Goodall Award for Individual Endeavour, and our third category is for Best Photographic Entry.
+These are bronze, silver and gold awards for the best school projects to commend your hard work.

-What are the Prizes for the General Awards Category?
+What are the Prizes for the Three Awards Category?

 Bronze Award